Back To Search Results

 • Worsening kidney failure or loss of renal parenchyma [5][6][7][8]

-ESWL is the only outpatient surgical procedure for renal and ureteral calculi that is truly noninvasive.
-Informed about their options, many patients opt for ESWL due to its safe and noninvasive nature.
-The choice between ESWL and alternative treatment modalities like ureteroscopy depends on several factors, including stone size, burden, composition, and more.
+ESWL is the only truly noninvasive outpatient surgical procedure for renal and ureteral calculi.
+Many patients, informed about their options, opt for ESWL due to its safe and noninvasive nature.
+The choice between ESWL and alternative treatment modalities like ureteroscopy depends on several factors, including stone size, anatomical location, burden, composition, and more.
 Additionally, patient preference and expectations play a significant role in determining the most suitable treatment approach.

 Ureteric stent placement is advisable when treating larger stones, particularly those exceeding 15 mm by 15 mm in their largest dimensions, especially if they surpass 20 mm.
 This approach helps minimize the risk of post-ESWL colic and ureteral blockage resulting from a large collection of obstructing stone fragments (steinstrasse).
 Stone location is an essential predictor of ESWL success rates.
 While ESWL can fragment stones in lower renal calyces, their clearance post-treatment is hampered due to the dependent nature of the lower pole.
 In lower pole stones exceeding 10 mm in size, ESL exhibits lower stone-free rates and outcomes than percutaneous nephrolithotripsy or ureteroscopy in that same region.[11]